 Mimi has been an educator of young children for 10 years and is excited to use her experience by joining the Kindergarten team at HTeNC this year!
 She received a Bachelors Degree in Sociology from Lehigh University, and a Masters Degree in Early Childhood Education from Brooklyn College.
 Originally from New York, Mimi truly appreciates the consistent sunshine in San Diego, and tries to spend as much time outdoors as possible!
 When not at school, she enjoys long walks with her dog, hiking, camping, and reading.

 Jamelle Jones is a teacher who learns from her colleagues, her students, and her community.
 After completing her B.A. in Literature/Writing at the University of California, San Diego, Jamelle stayed at UCSD to receive her M.Ed in Teaching and Learning and Multiple Subject Teaching Credential.
-She is currently in her second year at the HTH Graduate School of Education to earn her second M.Ed in Educational Leadership.
+She later received her second M.Ed in Educational Leadership at the HTH Graduate School of Education.
 Jamelle truly loves being a part of the High Tech Community.
 She completed undergraduate work at HTeCV during the school's opening year in 2011 and later became a part of HTeNC's founding faculty as an Academic Coach and Aftercare Coordinator in 2013/2014.
 She is now teaching first grade at HTeNC and is excited to begin another year.
-Her favorite moments occur when she is celebrating her students or laughing with her students throughout the day.
+Her favorite moments occur when she is celebrating and laughing with her students throughout the day.
 When Jamelle is not working, you will find her composing music, finding a sweet orange, reading a great book, eating green apples with peanut butter, thinking some complex thought, or spending time with friends and family.

 Jennifer Larsen is thrilled to join the High Tech Elementary North County community and continue her love of teaching in first grade!